rodtermaat/RepData_PeerAssessment1/Assignment1.md

 ##What is the average daily activity pattern?
 ###1.
 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Note:  Group the data by interval and mean steps before graghing

 ```r